Dravitar/764361/README.md

 * from sklearn.model_selection import RandomizedSearchCV
 * from sklearn.model_selection import GridSearchCV

+Another aspect to note is that we decided to discard SVR throughout the testing process.
+This is due to the extremely long run time and lower performance metrics compared to the other algorithms tried.

 After testing all the algorithms, we decided the best performing one was Random Forest (we will explain more about this decision in the following paragraph).
 To conclude the model training, we proceeded to tune our hyperparameters.
 We did this by testing both a randomized search on hyperparameters, and grid search.
 After testing different options, we selected the following parameters for the final model: "max_depth": 30, "min_samples_leaf": 8, "min_samples_split": 15, "n_estimators": 300.

 Finally, you can observe in *Fig 8* the flowchart illustrating the path in algorithm testing.